reactjs/react.dev/beta/src/pages/apis/useref.md

 <Intro>

-`useRef` is a React Hook that lets you reference a value that's not used for rendering.
+`useRef` is a React Hook that lets you reference a value that's not needed for rendering.

 ```js
 const ref = useRef(initialValue)